 This is a step-by-step guide for Outdoorsy RV owners looking to bring more traffic to their listing.
 It includes tips about how to post your RV rental on Craigslist, why it’s important to do so, and what you’ll get out of it.
 So where did this idea about posting on Craigslist come from?
 It started with feedback from you, our RV owners.
-Since Outdoorsy is still a new platform (we’re just a year old), we often hear the following: “I love Outdoorsy, but I want more leads from the site.”
+Since Outdoorsy is still a new platform (we’re just a year new), we often hear the following: “I love Outdoorsy, but I want more leads from the site.”

 Owners may not realize that a great way to drive leads is by listing their RVs on Craigslist.
 Potential renters are looking on Craigslist for RV rentals, and can find your rig there (Craigslist also has incredible SEO, or search engine optimization, which means people can find things Craigslist quickly through Google).